kayex/herofig/README.md

 ## Usage
 Similar to the Heroku CLI, the application name must be specified with `-a` or `--app` when it cannot be inferred from the current working directory.
-However, note that these flags must be passed as the first argument.
+Note that these flags must always be passed as the first argument to `herofig` (for now).

-### Pulling an entire config
+### Pulling the entire application config
 ```shell
 herofig pull my-app.env
 ```